restarian/brace_document/docs_raw/guidelines_for_contributing.md

 # Brace Document
-## Making a difference with Brace document navlink
+## Making a difference with Brace Document

 ---
 ### Document pages